 Registered deemed-compliant FFI (RDC FFI).
-A registered deemed-compliant FFI is an FFI described in Regulations section 1.1471-5(f)(1), and includes a Reporting Model 1 FFI, a QI branch of a U.S. financial institution that is a Reporting Model 1 FFI, and a nonreporting Foreign Intermediary (FI) treated as a registered deemed-compliant FFI under a Model 2 IGA.
+An RDC FFI is an FFI described in Regulations section 1.1471-5(f)(1), and includes a Reporting Model 1 FFI, a QI branch of a U.S. financial institution that is a Reporting Model 1 FFI, and a nonreporting Foreign Intermediary (FI) treated as a registered deemed-compliant FFI under a Model 2 IGA.